 Stan Hywet's "Geocaching Adventure!" kits containing up to five GPS units, basic instructions and GPS coordinates are available to schools, scouts and homeschool groups.
 For Boy Scout Geocaching Merit Badge requirements, go to scouting.org

 GROUPS: Is your group interested in geocaching?
 For more information, pricing and to book your group, contact group sales at 330-315-3284.

 BUTTERFLIES OF NORTH AMERICA

-Now through September 10, get up-close and personal with Ohio's native butterflies by visiting the Butterfly Habitat located next to the Corbin Conservatory.
+Mid-June to early September, get up-close and personal with Ohio's native butterflies by visiting the Butterfly Habitat located next to the Corbin Conservatory.
 Through interactive activities, simple observation tools and interpretive materials facilitated by Stan Hywet education volunteers, guests will:

 - Uncover the secrets of the butterfly life cycle

 - Identify several of Ohio's native species